Lifeguard Your Child

 Most of the drownings occurred during the summer months of June and July with 39 total drowning and 5 deaths.

-The numbers have to go down and this month Cook Children’s begins its new campaign: “Lifeguard Your Child.”
+The numbers have to go down and that's why this summer Cook Children’s begins its new campaign: “Lifeguard Your Child.”

 “We hope this campaign sends a clear message to parents and adults when they are at the pool or lake,” Sharon Evans, Trauma Injury Prevention coordinator at Cook Children’s.
 “Adult supervision is critical to the safety of a child in the water and is the difference between life and death for many kids.